ThePrimeagen/vim-be-good/README.md

 Vim be good is a plugin designed to make you better at vim by creating a game to practice basic movements in.

+## WARNING
+* Read Installation instructions carefully.
+There has been some confusion around that.
+* The code is a heaping pile of awefulness.
+If you are looking to extend it I am about to do a refactor in the next couple of weeks to improve the
+  current codebase and make a simplier contributor model.

 ## Difficulty
 The difficulty only works on a few games for now.